-Magnetic Resonance Imaging (MRI) is a safe, non-invasive imaging procedure.
+Magnetic Resonance Imaging (MRI) is a safe, noninvasive imaging procedure.
 MRI is widely available and accessible.
-In most markets, however, installed MRI equipment is used at levels far below capacity providing a unique opportunity for new imaging tests to capitalise on this underutilisation.
+In most markets, however, installed MRI equipment is used a levels far below capacity providing a unique opportunity for new imaging tests to capitalise on this underutilisation.